Understanding RC airplane controls

 Incidentally, a controllable function of any rc model is referred to as a channel.
 An rc airplane with control to, say, four functions will be called a 4 channel plane, sometimes abbreviated to just 4 ch..

-RC airplane controls are, of course, the same as those found on real airplanes and they control the model in exactly the same way.
+RC airplane controls are, of course, the same controls as those found on real planes and they control the model in exactly the same way.

-Above: location of ailerons, elevators and rudder on an rc airplane.
+Above: location of ailerons, elevators and rudder on an rc plane.